-Furthermore, the holiday season brings about a change in our food and drink environment; food can become central to our cultural celebrations, supermarkets increase the enticing offers and we may find ourselves eating/drinking with different people to usual.
-It’s not surprising that the average person gains 1lb/0.5kg across the holiday season with all this change.
+Furthermore, the holiday season brings about a change in our food & drink environment; food can become central to our cultural celebrations, supermarkets increase the enticing offers and we may find ourselves eating/ drinking with different people to usual.
+It’s not surprising that the average person gains 1lb / 0.5kg across the holiday season with all this change.
 It’s OK to feel that this might be a challenge.
 Be realistic with yourself.

 Top tips from our specialist clinical team: